elestilo/el./Roadmap.md

 * [#3170](https://github.com/woothemes/woocommerce/issues/3170) - Pay and Thanks page become endpoints
 * [#3169](https://github.com/woothemes/woocommerce/issues/3169) - Remove default integrations and hide tab by default
 * [#3168](https://github.com/woothemes/woocommerce/issues/3168) - Offer more account edit options
+* [#3167](https://github.com/woothemes/woocommerce/issues/3167) - Implement display of the coupons used in order
 * [#3160](https://github.com/woothemes/woocommerce/issues/3160) - Rename 'shipping' in totals to 'shipping and handling'
 * [#3161](https://github.com/woothemes/woocommerce/issues/3161) - Add an update notification class so we can show messages to users before updating the plugin
 * [#3162](https://github.com/woothemes/woocommerce/issues/3162) - Holding stock - See if more holds can be added to prevent simultaneous checkout